NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.SmoothThinBrush.rst

 G’MIC Smooth Thin Brush node
 ============================

-*This documentation is for version 1.0 of G’MIC Smooth Thin Brush.*
+*This documentation is for version 1.0 of G’MIC Smooth Thin Brush (eu.gmic.SmoothThinBrush).*

 Description
 -----------